On this dayMar 11, 1965

 After the attack, Dr. Martin Luther King Jr. and other organizers remained determined to complete the march.
 Dr. King urged clergy to come to Selma and join the march to Montgomery.
 Hundreds of clergy from across the country heeded the call and traveled to Selma; one of them was Reverend James Reeb, a 38-year-old white Unitarian minister from Boston.

 On March 9th, Dr. King led 2,500 marchers onto the Edmund Pettus Bridge for a short prayer session.
 That evening, three white ministers–Orloff Miller, Clark Olsen, and James Reeb–were attacked and beaten by a group of white men opposed to their civil rights work.
-Struck in the head with a club, Rev. Reeb suffered a severe skull fracture and brain damage.
+Rev. Reeb was struck in the head with a club and suffered a severe skull fracture and brain damage.

 Fearing that he would not be treated at the “white only” Selma Hospital, doctors at Selma’s Black Burwell Infirmary ordered Rev. Reeb rushed to the Birmingham hospital.
 After a series of unfortunate events, including car trouble and confrontations with local police, Rev. Reeb reached the hospital in Birmingham in critical condition.
 He died on March 11, 1965, leaving behind his wife and four children.
 Three white men later indicted for Rev. Reeb’s murder were ultimately acquitted by an all-white jury.